-- With the rising blood pressure, and strenuous activity (running too hard, snow shovelling, gardening etc) the risk for heart attacks increase with cold weather.
+- With the rising blood pressure, and strenuous activity (running too hard, snow shoveling, gardening etc) the risk of heart attacks increases with cold weather.

-- Common cold increase during cold weather season.
+- The common cold increase during cold weather season.
 While a cold can’t be contracted from cold, experts say that an immune system gets weakened by rapid temperature swings.
 The cold virus also transmits better in cold air.

 - Feeling tired and energy zapped increases drastically for many during grey and cold weather.

 - The lower pressure outside increases our wish to stay warm and cozy inside.
 We are trained to seek out comforting foods that are calorie rich, creamier and sweeter.
 Exercise and healthier food choices seem to go down with the temperatures outside too — which is exactly how our mind then gets further affected.
 As climate change is a real concern, and our health issues increase, we need to become better at figuring out what we ourselves can do.
 How can we naturally suppress this need to hibernate?